DriftAsimov/animec/README.md

 Discord: Drift Asimov#3338 | https://discord.gg/x3qAZV3
 ```

-> Note: I do not own myanimelist or any imported module or api.
+> Note: I do not own myanimelist.
 I have just used them to extract the data.